arthurabello/nla-assignment-2/assignment.typ

 #align(center)[
   #set par(justify: true)
   *Abstract*\
-  We derive linear and polynomial regression in subsets of $RR$ and discuss the condition number of the associated matrices, numerical algorithms for the SVD and QR factorization are built and used on an efficiency analysis of the 3 methods to do linear or polynomial regression, stability of these algorirths is  mentioned and
+  We derive linear and polynomial regression in subsets of $RR$ and discuss the condition number of the associated matrices, numerical algorithms for the SVD and QR factorization are built and used on an efficiency analysis of the 3 methods to do linear or polynomial regression, stability of these algorirths is discussed.
 ]

 #outline()